 - A color-coded threading lay

-- 6 different kinds of stitching options that include flatlock stitches, rolled hemstitches, 2 and 3 three thread overlock stitches, and, 3 and 4 thread mock stretch safety stitches.
+- 6 different kinds of stitch options that include flatlock stitches, rolled hemstitches, 2 and 3 three thread overlock stitches, and, 3 and 4 thread mock stretch safety stitches.

 You can also use this stitching machine on a number of different kinds of fabric including synthetic fabrics, knits, fine fabrics like silk, velvet, and taffeta, and natural fibers like cotton and linen.
 They are also considered to be very user-friendly and easy to operate, which is why they can be used by both professionals, and amateurs as well.